 SNAC has developed this page to serve as a resource center for the snack industry on how best to manage the impact of the Coronavirus (COVID-19).
-This page will be updated in real time with the best available guidance and resources from public health agencies to help SNAC members navigate the path forward.
+This page will be updated on a daily basis with the best available guidance and resources from public health agencies to help SNAC members navigate the path forward.

 Food and Drug Administration (FDA)

 In response to concerns raised by the allergen community, SNAC reiterates the importance of alerting consumers to any changes in ingredients via company websites or at point-of-purchase.
 See the statement prepared by the Food and Beverage Issue Alliance (FBIA) of which SNAC is a member.

 What to Do if You Have COVID-19 Confirmed Positive or Exposed Workers in Food Production, Storage, or Distribution Operations – 4/24/2020

 This summary, derived from Centers for Disease Control and Prevention (CDC) recommendations, outlines key steps that employers and workers can take to help stay open, prevent and slow the spread of COVID-19, and support continuity of essential operations if workers are diagnosed with or exposed to COVID-19, or show symptoms associated with COVID-19.
 Links to more detailed practices and recommendations are also included.
 Additional analysis is included in the regulatory analysis prepared by SNAC Legal Counsel, Hogan Lovells, here.

 FDA and CDC Fact Sheet: Use of Respirators, Facemasks, and Cloth Face Coverings – 4/24/2020